Instituto de Pensamiento Estratégico Ágora: Courses

+One of the most important activities of IPEA is the project to train a generation of young political leaders called One Million Young People for Mexico, which currently has a presence in 13 cities in Mexico through 8 universities.
+These student groups constitute the IPEA Chapters.

 Legion of Liberty Award

 Since 2009 the IPEA together with the Ludwig Von Mises Institute has awarded the Legion of Liberty to those "individuals that have proven to be the absolute defenders of individual liberty in any given part of the world.
 They are catalysts of extraordinary change and are renowned for being congruent between what they say and what they do regardless of the risks and sacrifices that are involved in doing so."